RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 Why is invalidation important?
 1. **Risk Management:** Invalidation is a cornerstone of effective risk management.
 By defining and invalidation point, you're essentially setting a [[#Stop Loss|stop-loss]] level for your trade.
 If the market hits this level it means your initial analysis was wrong.
 2. **Emotional Control:** Trading is emotional.
-By setting an invalidation point, you're making a premeditated decision about when you **WILL**
+By setting an invalidation point, you're making a premeditated decision about when you **WILL** exit the market. this reduces emotions like fear & greed.
+3. **Account Preservation:** Regularly hitting your invalidation point without managing risk can lead to significant losses over time.
+By respecting your invalidation point and exiting trades when necessary, you can preserve your account and live to  trade another day.
+The Different types of invalidation
+- **WHEN**
+- **WHERE**
+- **HOW**
+If BTC goes down to 20k before reaching 30k than our long trade idea was wrong.
+It might not be as simple as **How** and **When** the price reaches that 20k mark, it also plays a part as your trading plans get more sophisticated.
+1. **Where:** There is a when a specific price level that you expected to act as support or resistance doesn't hold. e.g. if you thought $50 would be the support for an asset but it drops to $49, your idea has been invalidated.![[Pasted image 20230827083302.png|700]] *If the price goes below the blue*
+2. **When:**

 # Extra Reading
 - Technical Analysis of Financial Markets - John Murphy